I can recommend also the very interesting site of LZ1AQ.

 Remember that any noise on the power supply adds to the signal.
 So we need a noise free power supply.

-Using SMD makes the chance on oscillation (instability) smaller.
+Using SMD reduces the chance on oscillation (instability).